 Centers for Independent Living are non-profit grassroots organizations authorized by the Rehabilitation Act of 1979.
-We operate a wide variety of programs to address local concerns and priorities, but every Center promotes the Independent Living philosophy and provides at least four core services.
-These are advocacy, peer support, information and referral, and independent living skills training.
+We operate a wide variety of programs to address local concerns and priorities, but every Center promotes the Independent Living philosophy and provides at least five core services.
+These are advocacy, peer support, information and referral, independent living skills training and transistion serves.

 Advocacy is working to remove the barriers to independent living and full inclusion in all aspects of community life.